ajeetdev/Tryackme--L2-MAC-Flooding-ARP-Spoofing--write-up/README.md

       Thank you <br>
-      this is my first writeup, if i made any mistake foregive me. if you have any questin connect with me on LinkedIn.(use tryhackme to get my LinkedIn Id)
+      this is my first writeup, if i made any mistake foregive me. if you have any questions connect with me on LinkedIn.(use tryhackme to get my LinkedIn Id).

       Ajeet Kumar